jeremybatesDC/vueGridBaseballCard/README.md

 ### 2nd release

+consider giving front text sliders left right padding to align with outer border

+A char counter will help some fields (thinking textareas in particular)

+the back view is cheating and it's kinda square...

+the curve logo position equation needs to be tweaked because in the in=between values there's still gap showing

+turn off autocomplete to get shorter keyboard? the github phone app i have did that kind of input.
+Maybe is pattern?

+focus colors: consider making consistent across browsers

+add more years

+perf: is it having to process initial image each time? can we go back to json or static something for load?
+Would like the skeleton to show immediately...

+- re-introduce diagonal table headers
 - back header needs serious refactor
 - color behind table headers?
 There's a highlighted
 - (this really applies most when card is black) rather than just darkening aside/footer/tablestats, USE LIGHTEN AND DARKEN filtering -- could be done with a css filter even if not a scss function. it should be intensifying contrast (so make lighter than color or darker depening on contrast function -- use hur rotate for instance or a css variable. for instance shouldn't all dark have charcola regions just like all white ha some grey boxes? yah